Kristina01111000/Drws_site/README.md

 - look at podcasts list, get set up for when i get the book
 - look at new constant contact email for future
-- email stacy when tabulator instructions are ready, and give her link to page